The Alzheimer's Association distinguishes Dementia vs Alzheimers in the following ways:

 (Note: the above information was taken from the 2011 Northern California Alzheimer's Association Educational Conference.)

 My mother, Maria, was diagnosed with Alzheimer's at age 82.
-Click here to read her story.
+Click here to read her story at the bottom on the page.
 At that time it was believed that there was a link between aluminum and Alzheimer's.
 This was due to findings that the brains of people with Alzheimer's disease contained higher than normal levels of aluminum.